oktadev/okta-wordpress-sign-in-widget/README.md

 TODO:

-* Provide an admin UI for configuring the Okta org and client ID/secret
 * Clean up the UX around installing the plugin, like making sure the admin user can still log in after the plugin is activated
 * Handle errors better (or at all really)